redhat-microservices/quick_swarm_camel-test/README.md

 eval $(minishift docker-env)
 ```

-Remark : Don't forget to be authenticated with the OpenShift Server using the command `oc login`
+Remark : Don't forget to be authenticated with the OpenShift Server using the command `oc login -u admin -n default`

 The example can be built and deployed using a single goal: